rclone/rclone/docs/content/mailru.md

 ### Features highlights ###

-- Paths may be as deep as required, eg `remote:directory/subdirectory`
+- Paths may be as deep as required, e.g. `remote:directory/subdirectory`
 - Files have a `last modified time` property, directories don't
 - Deleted files are by default moved to the trash
 - Files and directories can be shared via public links